Is a Bullmastiff right for you?

 According to FCI Breed Standard

-the Bullmastiff can reach up to 27 inches in height and up to 130 pounds in weight.
+the Bullmastiff breed can reach up to 27 inches in height and up to 130 pounds in weight.
 Accepted coat colors are:

 “Any shade of brindle, fawn or red; colour to be pure and clear.
 A slight white marking on chest permissible.
 Other white markings undesirable.
 Black muzzle essential, toning off towards eyes, with dark markings around eyes contributing to expression.”